ngeor/blog/_posts/2017/2017-11-25-cd-with-helm-part-3-kubernetes-intro.md

 <!--more-->

-With Docker being such a popular technology, it's no surprise that cloud providers such as AWS and Azure offer support for it (here's for example <a href="{{ site.baseurl }}/2017/05/09/how-to-deploy-a-smashing-dashboard-to-aws-elastic-beanstalk-with-docker.html">an older post with AWS Elastic Beanstalk</a>).
+With Docker being such a popular technology, it's no surprise that cloud providers such as AWS and Azure offer support for it (here's for example <a href="{% post_url 2017/2017-05-09-how-to-deploy-a-smashing-dashboard-to-aws-elastic-beanstalk-with-docker %}">an older post with AWS Elastic Beanstalk</a>).
 You can simply provide the Docker image and the cloud provider takes care of the rest.

 But running an application is the bare minimum.
 Depending on your needs, you might need load balancing, scaling, health monitoring.
 Maybe you need rolling updates, automatic rollback on failure, secrets and configuration management.